 Both nitrogen and phosphorus are needed by plants in large amounts, and both can cause environmental harm when present in excess.
 They are discussed together in this chapter because we don’t want to prioritize the management of one nutrient and neglect the other; it’s important to consider balanced nutrition.
 And when applying manures and composts, which contain N and P (as well as other nutrients, of course), there is no alternative to taking both into consideration.
-Nitrogen losses are a serious economic concern for farmers; if not managed properly, a large fraction (as much as half in some cases) of applied N fertilizer can be lost instead of used by crops.
-Environmental concerns with N include the leaching of soil nitrate to groundwater; excess N in runoff; and losses of nitrous oxide, a potent greenhouse gas.
+Nitrogen losses are an economic concern for farmers: If not managed properly, a large fraction (as much as half in some cases) of applied N fertilizer can be lost instead of used by crops.
+Environmental concerns with N include the leaching of soil nitrate to groundwater, excess N in runoff, and losses of nitrous oxide (a potent greenhouse gas).
 For P, the main concerns are losses to freshwater bodies through runoff and leaching into tile drains.

 High-nitrate groundwater is a health hazard to infants and young animals because it decreases the blood’s ability to transport oxygen.
 There is accumulating evidence that high-nitrate drinking water might have adverse health effects on adults as well.
 In addition, as surface waters become enriched with nutrients (the process is called eutrophication) there is an increase in aquatic plant growth.
-Nitrate stimulates the growth of algae and aquatic plants just as it stimulates the growth of agricultural plants.
-The growth of plants in many brackish estuaries and saltwater environments is believed to be limited by a lack of N. So, when nitrate leaches through soil, or runs off the surface and is discharged into streams, eventually reaching water bodies like the Gulf of Mexico or the Chesapeake Bay, undesirable microorganisms flourish.
-In addition, the algal blooms that result from excess N and P cloud water, blocking sunlight to important underwater grasses that are home to numerous species of young fish, crabs, and other bottom dwellers.
+Nitrate stimulates the growth of algae and aquatic plants, just as it stimulates the growth of agricultural plants.
+The growth of plants in many brackish estuaries and saltwater environments is believed to be limited by a lack of N. So, undesirable microorganisms flourish when nitrate leaches through soil or runs off the surface and is discharged into streams, eventually reaching water bodies like the Gulf of Mexico, the Chesapeake Bay, Puget Sound or the Great Lakes, and increasingly many others around the world.
+In addition, the algal blooms that result from excess N and P cloud water, blocking sunlight to important underwater grasses that are home to numerous species of young fish, crabs and other bottom dwellers.
 The greatest concern, however, is the dieback of the algae and other aquatic plants.
 These plants settle on the bottom of the affected estuaries, and their decomposition consumes dissolved oxygen in the water.
 The result is an extended area of very low oxygen concentrations in which fish and other aquatic animals cannot live.
 This is a serious concern in many estuaries around the world, and despite government efforts to curtail the flow of nutrients, most of these dead zones appear to be growing rather than shrinking (the Gulf of Mexico’s dead zone still averages three times larger than the goal set by the U.S. Environmental Protection Agency).

 Phosphorus losses from farms are generally small in relation to the amounts present in soils.
-However, small quantities of P loss have great impacts on water quality because P is the nutrient that appears to limit the growth of freshwater aquatic weeds, algae and cyanobacteria (also called “blue green algae”).
+However, small quantities of P loss have great effects on water quality because P is the nutrient that frequently limits the growth of freshwater aquatic weeds, algae and cyanobacteria (also called “blue green algae”).
 Phosphorus damages the environment when excess amounts are added to a lake from human activities (agriculture, rural home septic tanks, or urban sewage and street runoff).
-This increases algae growth (eutrophication), making fishing, swimming, and boating unpleasant or difficult.
+This eutrophication increases algae growth, which makes fishing, swimming and boating unpleasant or difficult.
 When excess aquatic organisms die, decomposition removes oxygen from water and leads to fish kills.
 This is a large concern in the freshwater lakes near the authors’ homes in Vermont and New York where dairy farming is prevalent, and in recent years it has created a very extensive low oxygen (hypoxia) zone in the western part of Lake Erie.

-All farms should work to have the best N and P management possible—for economic as well as environmental reasons.
+All farms should work to have the best N and P management possible for economic as well as environmental reasons.
 This is especially important near bodies of water that are susceptible to accelerated weed or algae growth.
-However, don’t forget that nutrients from farms in the Midwest are contributing to problems in the Gulf of Mexico—over 1,000 miles away.
+However, don’t forget that nutrients from farms in the Upper Midwest are contributing to problems in the Gulf of Mexico over 1,000 miles away.

-There are major differences between the way N and P behave in soils (figure 19.1, table 19.1).
+There are major differences between the way N and P behave in soils (Figure 19.1, Table 19.1).
 Both N and P can, of course, be supplied in applied fertilizers.
 But aside from legumes that can produce their own N because of the bacteria living in root nodules, crop plants get their N from decomposing organic matter.
-On the other hand, there is no biological process that can add P to soils, and plants get their P from both organic matter and soil minerals.
+On the other hand, there is no biological process that can add P to soils, and plants get their P from soil minerals as well as from decomposing organic matter.
 Nitrate, the primary form in which plants absorb nitrogen from the soil, is very mobile in soils, while P movement in soils is very limited.

-Most unintentional N loss from soils occurs when nitrate leaches or is converted into gases by the process of denitrification, or is volatilized from surface ammonium.
+Most N loss from soils occurs when nitrate leaches, is converted into gases by the process of denitrification, or is volatilized from surface ammonium.
 When water exceeds plant needs, large amounts of nitrate may leach from sandy soils, while denitrification is generally more significant in heavy loams and clays.
-On the other hand, most unintended P loss from soils is carried away in runoff or sediments eroded from fields, construction sites, and other exposed soil (see figure 19.1 for a comparison between relative pathways for N and P losses).
+On the other hand, P is lost from soils in lesser quantities when it is carried away in runoff or in sediments eroded from fields, construction sites and other exposed soil (see Figure 19.1 for a comparison between relative pathways for N and P losses).
 But generally lower P losses are associated with higher impact per unit of nutrient on water quality, so the overall environmental concerns with both N and P are therefore significant.
 Except for highly manured fields, P losses in runoff and erosion from healthy grasslands is usually quite low because both runoff water and sediment loss are very low.
 Phosphorus leaching is a concern in fields that are artificially drained.
-With many years of excessive manure or compost application, soils saturated with P (often sands with low P sorption capacity) can start leaking P with the percolating water and discharge it through drain lines or ditches.
+With many years of excessive manure or compost application, soils saturated with P (often sands with low P sorption capacity) can start leaking P with the percolating water and can discharge it through drain lines or ditches.
 Also, liquid manure can move through preferential flow paths (wormholes, root holes, cracks, etc., especially in clay soils) directly to subsurface drain lines and contaminate water in ditches, which is then discharged into streams and lakes (see also Chapter 17).
 Cover crops help lessen nutrient loss by preferentially filling many of the large continuous pores with roots, causing more water to flow through the main matrix of the soil and allowing for better nutrient retention.